-Your child can absolutely thrive as a vegan.
-The Academy of Nutrition & Dietetics (the world’s largest organisation of food and nutrition professionals) position is that well-planned vegan diets are healthy, nutritionally adequate, may help to prevent and treat certain diseases, and is appropriate for all life stages, including infancy and childhood.
+The Academy of Nutrition & Dietetics (the world’s largest organisation of food and nutrition professionals) position is that well-planned plant-based diets are healthy, nutritionally adequate, may help to prevent and treat certain diseases, and is appropriate for all life stages, including infancy and childhood.
 Healthy food preferences are established early in life.
 In fact, they begin in the womb.
 By feeding your child healthy, whole plant foods in their early years, you are setting them up for a healthy future and good food habits (Mennella, Jagnow & Beauchamp, 2001).

 Very young children need to have higher calorie foods than we do because their stomachs are small and if your child has massive quantities of fibre, they may not get in the adequate calories and nutrients their body requires.
 Adding foods such as avocado, tahini, nut butters, and dried fruit will ensure adequate fats and calories.

 o Calcium: Calcium fortified plant milks & tofu, almond butter, tahini and green leafy vegetables.

 o Iron: Legumes, tofu, nuts & seeds, quinoa, dried fruit and dark leafy green vegetables.
 Include vitamin C to enhance absorption like citrus, capsicum, berries & broccoli.

 o Omega 3’s: Flax meal, walnuts & chia seeds.
 Marine algae supplements are available too if you’re concerned.

 o B12: Include fortified foods like plant milks, veggie burgers, nutritional yeast & give your child a B12 supplement (speak to a plant-based dietitian for advice).